As an almost 40-year-old woman, diet matters to me tremendously as I know how much it impacts my energy levels.

 I always make sure that the veggies I chose support my nitric oxide and energy levels.
 They usually come from different flavor families and their textures vary as well.

-Sometimes I create pure earthy vegetable plate composition with red beets, brussel sprouts, kale and then on top of that I add red spinach.
+Sometimes I create pure, earthy vegetable plates with red beets, brussels sprouts, kale and then on top of that I add red spinach.
 But on other days, I can absolutely go the other way and create my red and green veggies around mild and more neutral ingredients like boy choy (super good other natural nitrate to support your nitric oxide levels) and radish, napa cabbage and zucchini.
 The last one I cook and the rest I mix as raw veggies to get the full potential of their bioactives and phytochemical sulforaphane.
+Check out more on this here: Make The Best Of Your Veggies: Synergy Of Whole-food Nitrate Combinations

 That’s right – not only do you need to eat the right nutrients to support your daily energy, but you also need to make sure you prepare them correctly so they maintain their nutritional value.

-That is why when I travel or am on the go and do not have the privilege of cooking the right plant-based foods at home, I still always make sure I have my valuable “reds” available to me in a drink version.
+That is why when I travel or am on the go and do not have the privilege of cooking the right plant-based foods at home, I still always make sure I have my valuable “reds” available to me in a drink version: Resync's clinically studied Resync Recovery or Resync Collagen Blend.

 During my trip to Geneva, I had the opportunity to meet the company which makes the powerful red spinach extract that we now use in Resync products to naturally support your nitric oxide levels and deep, clean energy levels.

 The benefits of this red veggie go beyond the natural, high amount of nitrates present in its leaves.
 There is also quite a big difference between green and red spinach, not just in color but also in oxalate levels.
 It’s important to note that green spinach is high in oxalates, which can contribute to kidney stones and painful urination among other things.
-Red spinach is oxalate free.
+Red spinach extract is oxalate free.
+Learn more about why Resync has the ingredients it does here.

 Red spinach also contains iron which is essential for your blood health.
 It is super significant for any endurance activity and even more important to prevent anemia.